Barcelona Metro Map

 Line 7 operates between Plaça de Catalunya and Avinguda Tibidabo stations.
 Also known as L7, the Line 7 is represented on the metro map wih the brown color.

-Line 8 operates from Plaça Espanya to Molí Nou-Ciutat Cooperativa station, in Sant Boi de Llobregat.
+L8 or Line 8 operates from Plaça Espanya to Molí Nou-Ciutat Cooperativa station, in Sant Boi de Llobregat.
 Line 8 is the Pink Line on the map.
-It is also known as L8.

-L9 South runs between Zona Universitària and Aeroport T1 station, which serves Barcelona–El Prat Airport.
+L9 South runs between Zona Universitària and Aeroport T1 station.

 L9 North operates from La Sagrera and Can Zam stations.
 Line 9, or L9, is also known as the Orange Line.